Sharing is caring!

 two clusters and a chain 2 space between them in the corners.

-You started last round with a ch 1 space.
-Now you will start round 3 with a 3 double crochet stitch cluster.
+You started the last round with a ch 1 space.
+Now, you will start round 3 with a 3 double crochet stitch cluster.

-It will be like this for the rest of the pattern: every even round you start with a chain 1 space and every odd round you will start with a cluster.
+For the rest of the pattern, you will start with a chain 1 space in every even round and a cluster in every odd round.

 how to crochet a granny square

-To add more rounds, you will be repeating all you have done in round 3.
+You will repeat all you have done in round 3 to add more rounds.
 Continue with the “one cluster for every chain 1 space and one chain 1 space for every cluster” logic.

-Add two clusters and a chain 2 space in the middle of the two to make the corners and keep going.
-Add as many rounds as needed to achieve the square block size you want.
+To make the corners, add two clusters and a chain 2 space in the middle of them.
+Continue adding as many rounds as needed to achieve your desired square block size.

 Estimated Cost: 3 USD